rust-lang/rust/src/doc/trpl/installing-rust.md

 Finally, a comment about Windows.
 Rust considers Windows to be a first-class platform upon release, but if we're honest, the Windows experience isn't as integrated as the Linux/OS X experience is.
 We're working on it!
-If anything does not work, it is a bug.
+If anything doesn't work, it is a bug.
 Please let us know if that happens.
 Each and every commit is tested against Windows just like any other platform.

 ## After installation